isc-projects/bind9/doc/arm/reference.rst

    the :namedconf:ref:`server` block.

 .. namedconf:statement:: transfer-message-size
+   :tags: transfer
+   :short: Limits the uncompressed size of DNS messages used in zone transfers over TCP.

    This is an upper bound on the uncompressed size of DNS messages used in zone transfers over TCP.
 If a message grows larger than this size,